pdqcom/PowerShell-Scanners/README.md

 1. Rename `PowerShell-Scanners-master` to `PowerShell-Scanners`.

 #### Updating
-Delete `C:\PowerShell-Scanners` (as long as you haven't edited anything!), then follow the Setup instructions again.
+1. Delete `C:\PowerShell-Scanners` (as long as you haven't edited anything!).
+1. Follow the Setup instructions again.

 # Importing
 Now that you have this repository downloaded, it's time to import the PowerShell Scanner profile(s) that you want!